Destitute-Streetdwelling-Guttersnipe/patcher-in-browser/README.md

 # patcher-in-browser

+A bunch of patchers in various shapes:

+- `patcher-in-browser` is a web-based patcher.
 This is for the CLIphobia who wanna patch but don't wanna touch the command prompt.
+- `powerbashell` is a hybrid-app patcher.
+This is a polyglot shell script with a web-based user interface.
+- `bash-power-patcher` is another polyglot shell script.
+This is for the CLI fanatics who love the text user interface.

+The patches can be shared via URLs or shell commands.

 ![patcher-in-browser](https://github.com/Destitute-Streetdwelling-Guttersnipe/patcher-in-browser/assets/90743025/1c228cef-90b1-4315-bff5-6fa026cfb7df)
 ![powerbashell](./doc/powerbashell--small.png)